Clinical Research Lab Setup

 What is a Clinical Research Lab?

-A clinical research laboratory is a specialized facility where biological samples—blood, tissue, urine, and other fluids—are analyzed to support clinical trials, medical research, diagnostics, and product development.
-These labs are essential in hospitals, research institutes, pharmaceutical companies, contract research organizations (CROs), and educational institutions.
+A clinical research laboratory refers to a special laboratory where biological samples (blood, tissue, urine, among other fluids) are tested to provide support to clinical trials, medical research, diagnostics, and product development.

 Key Functions of a Clinical Research Laboratory

-• Clinical Trials Support: Processing and analyzing samples for drug and device studies.
+• Clinical Trials Support: Processing and analysis of drug and device study samples.

-• Biomarker Discovery: Identifying and validating new disease markers.
+• Biomarker Discovery: The discovery and validation of new disease biomarkers.

 • Diagnostics Development: Creating and validating new diagnostic tests.